HariSekhon/Jenkins/README.md

         // log in to DockerHub
         dockerLogin()

-        // log in to AWS ECR
+        // log in to AWS Elastic Container Registry dockerLoginECR()
-        dockerLoginECR()

-        // log in to AWS GCR
+        // log in to Google Container Registry dockerLoginGCR()
-        dockerLoginGCR()

         // show all your authentications and who you're logged in as